0x9u/blackboxbackend/whats left.md

 # Currently doing
 - implement websocket pool for better efficency - done
     - gather websockets associated with a guild - done (Needs more testing)
+- Restructure the token to use sql database instead of ram - done
+    - make a monthly checkup to remove expired tokens
+    - encrypt the tokens with sha256 no salt no pepper since tokens are random af - Cancelled
+- Implement rate limiting
+    - store in ram in a map of ips pointing to timers
+    - 500 ms rate limit